 Energy, Environmental ＆ Chemical Engineering

-Lucy & Stanley Lopata Professor
+Department Chair and Lucy & Stanley Lopata Professor

 Aerosol science and engineering with applications in energy and environmental nanotechnology, nanoparticle synthesis, advanced material synthesis, pharmaceuticals and theranostics, medicine, biological systems, solar energy utilization, electronics, air pollution control, sensors, atmospheric issues, air quality, thermal sciences.